Solar Neutrinos and the Strongest Oscillation Constraints on Scalar NSI: Solar neutrinos

-Under some approximations, we can try to understand analitically the effect of the scalar NSI on the effective mass splitting and mixing angle for the solar neutrinos.
-Firstly, for sake of simplicity, in the following discussion we will take into account only two neutrino flavors.
-The main disadvantage of this approach is that not all the 6 scalar NSI parameters can be discussed.
-Conversely, the analytical results in this case are more readable and will allow to draw some conclusions on what to expect from our simulations.
-The second approximation we want to adopt here is to expand our results in around $\eta=0$ and only take the leading correction to the observables.
-This again does not allow to catch all the possible effects of scalar NSI, which in principle can also be large.
-However, in the context of solar neutrinos, we can expect that the least energetic \textit{pp}-neutrinos are not affected neither by usual matter effects nor by the scalar NSI with solar matter.
-Thus, the "vacuum-like" measurement of \textit{pp}-neutrinos will not allow for large values of $\eta$ and our expansion can be considered valid.
+To understand the physics of sNSI in the Sun, we develop some approximations; the numerical work below is carried out using the full calculations.
+Under some approximations, we can try to understand analytically the effect of the scalar NSI on the effective mass splitting and mixing angle for the solar neutrinos.
+First, for sake of simplicity, in the following discussion we will take into account only two neutrino flavors.
+The analytical results in this case are more readable and will allow to draw some conclusions on what to expect from our simulations.
+The main disadvantage of this approach, however, is that not all the 6 scalar NSI parameters can be discussed.
+The second approximation we adopt in this subsection is to expand our results in around $\eta=0$ and only take the leading correction to the observables.
+This again does not allow to catch all the possible effects of scalar NSI, which in principle can be large.
+However, in the context of solar neutrinos, we can expect that the least energetic \textit{pp}-neutrinos are not affected neither by usual matter effects nor by the scalar NSI with solar matter, in part due to the lower energies and in part because \textit{pp} neutrinos come from larger radii, and thus lower densities, than e.g.~$^8$B neutrinos.
+Thus, large values of the $\eta$ parameters will not be too relevant for the measurement of \textit{pp}-neutrinos and our expansion is quite reliable in some useful regimes.
 Finally, with the rescaling adopted in eq.~\ref{eq:rescaling}, the scalar NSI parameters could reach values greater than 1; this in principle breaks our series expansion.
 Nonetheless, the choice of the rescaling density is arbitrary and, again, we can still draw our conclusions following our approach.

 Given the above mentioned hypotheses, the neutrino mixing in this case will be described by a single mixing angle and a single mass splitting.
 Then, the mass matrix shift due to scalar NSI can be written as